apitoolkit/apitoolkit-landing/content/blog/How-to-Setup-PHP-Laravel-Cache-for-Apitoolkit-to-Avoid-SDK-Reinitialization/index.md

 - **Regular monitoring:** Continuously monitor the performance of your caching system and make adjustments as necessary.
 This may involve fine-tuning cache configurations, identifying and addressing bottlenecks, or upgrading hardware.

+# Frequently questions and answers

 **Q:How much performance improvement can I expect by caching Apitoolkit SDK connections in Laravel?**
 A:It reduces the response times by eliminating  about 0-90% redundant SDK initialization.
 However, the actual improvement will depend on your specific application and API usage patterns.

 **Q: What are the different caching mechanisms I can use with Apitoolkit in Laravel?**
 A: It is recommended to use Memcached and Redis for high-performance caching, while file caching is mentioned as a simpler option for smaller projects.
 Choosing the best option depends on factors like API call frequency, expected cache size, and budget.

-# Frequently questions and answers

-**Q: What if I encounter issues with cached Apitoolkit?**
+**Q: What if I encounter issues with the cached?**

 1. Verify your cache configuration and ensure the SDK instance is being stored and retrieved correctly.
 2. Double-check your expiration times and ensure they are not causing stale data issues.